davidjbradshaw/iframe-resizer/README.md

 ## Main packages

 For version 5 _iframe-resizer_ is split into two main packages to make it simpler to deploy across different domains and better support tree shaking.
+These two packages can be installed from NPM, or [downloaded](https://github.com/davidjbradshaw/iframe-resizer/raw/master/iframe-resizer.zip) as a zip file.

 ### @iframe-resizer/parent